-- Rural Landowner Assistance - We provide planning, planting and long term maintenance specifications for riparian buffers, through a cost share contribution generated through fundraising and corporate sponsorship.
+- Rural Landowner Assistance - We offer planning, planting and long term maintenance specifications for riparian buffers, through a cost share contribution generated through fundraising and corporate sponsorship.
 Contact us for more information.

 - Urban Lands Assistance - We work with developers, stream mitigation banks and other organizations to promote, implement and maintain urban and suburban riparian buffer restoration projects along the river and its tributaries.
-Follow our EVENTS calendar for upcoming planting activities or contact us to schedule an event for your organization.
+Follow our EVENTS calendar or contact us to schedule an event for your organization.

 Urban Waters Program

 The Urban Waters Program targets urban and suburban areas with a particular emphasis on improvements to upstream major and minor tributaries in and around the Dallas - Fort Worth metroplex.
 Engaging stakeholders and citizens in stormwater runoff and groundwater recharge issues helps to increase awareness and bring a cultural shift towards the value of water.